 Parameter estimation in the context of MaxEnt is still an active research subject, especially in situations where the likelihood function cannot be computed for a given value of the parameters.
 This is the case here, since the partition function cannot be evaluated even for very small size images.
-One line of research consists in approximating the model in order to obtain a formula where the partition function no longer appears: Pseudo-likelihood [14], [15] and mean field methods [16], [17] are among them.
+One line of research consists in approximating the model in order to obtain a formula where the partition function no longer appears: Pseudo-likelihood [14], [15] and mean fi eld methods [16], [17] are among them.
 Another possibility is to use stochastic gradient as in [18].
 However, due to the large number of parameters in the FOM model, this is a real challenge.

-Moreover, recall that the quantities of interest for the users are the one pixel marginal of the posterior, that is for each s the quantity $p(y_s = 1|x)$.
+Moreover, recall that the quantities of interest for the users are the one pixel marginal of the posterior, that is for each s the quantity $p(y_s=1|x)$.
 These quantities are not easily available due once more to the impossibility of evaluating the partition function.
 One has then to use stochastic algorithm as the Gibbs sampler which is time consuming or to rely on an approximate model.

-Bethe Tree approximation deals with parameter estimation by giving us a simple analytical model free of parameter.
+Bethe tree approximation deals with parameter estimation by giving us a simple analytical model.
+The parameters therein are simple marginals that can be estimated empirically from the training set.
 We can further implement BP algorithm to achieve fast computation as we shall see now.